Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 | nginx | 80 | `<client-ips>` | No |
 | nginx | 443 | `<client-ips>` | No |

-> **Note:** The `transformers` host also contains the Transform Router process running on port `8095`, and the shared file system process running on `8099`, but communication between these components remains local.
+> **Note:** When using the ACS Community, some of these ports do not need to be opened (e.g. transform router/sfs, acc, adw).

 ## Configure your installation